 A mold used to form a product using the injection molding process.
 A standard injection mold is made of a stationary or injection side containing one or more cavities and a moving or ejection side.

-The resin, or raw material for injection moulding, is usually in pellet form, and is melted by heat and shearing forces shortly before being injected into the mould.
+The resin, or raw material for injection moulding, is usually in pellet form and is melted by heat and shearing forces shortly before being injected into the mould.
 The channels through which the plastic flows toward the chamber will also solidify, forming an attached frame.
 This frame is composed of the sprue, which is the main channel from the reservoir of molten resin, parallel with the direction of draw, and runners, which are perpendicular to the direction of draw, and are used to convey molten resin to the gate(s), or point(s) of injection.
 The sprue and runner system can be cut off and recycled.
-Some moulds are designed such that it is automatically stripped from the part through action of the mould.
+Some moulds are designed such that it is automatically stripped from the part through the action of the mould.

 The quality of the molded part depends on the quality of the mould, the care taken during the moulding process, and upon details of the design of the part itself.
-It is essential that the molten resin be at just the right pressure and temperature, so that it flows easily to all parts of the mould.
-The parts of the mold must also come together extremely precisely, otherwise small leakages of molten plastic can form, a phenomenon known as flash.
+It is essential that the molten resin is at just the right pressure and temperature so that it flows easily to all parts of the mould.
+The parts of the injection mold must also come together extremely precisely, otherwise small leakages of molten plastic can form, a phenomenon known as flash.
 When filling a new or unfamiliar mould for the first time, where shot size for that particular mould is unknown, a technician should reduce the nozzle pressure so that the mould fills, but does not flash.
 Then, using that now-known shot volume, pressure can be raised without fear of damaging the mould.
-Sometimes factors such as venting, temperature, and resin moisture content, can effect the formation of flash as well.
+Sometimes factors such as venting, temperature, and resin moisture content, can affect the formation of flash as well.

 Injection Mold Material